Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Administrative penalties may be issued in a progressive manner for each repeat contravention.
 When a contravention is identified, a penalty may be applied per employee affected.

-Minimum penalty amounts may increase based on the circumstances of the contravention or failure to comply.
+The Director may increase or decrease penalty amounts based on the circumstances of the contravention or failure to comply.

 The following table outlines the minimum administrative penalty minimums: